bitScry

 Excluding Child Properties from a List of Objects in Fluent Assertions

 We’re currently using Fluent Assertions to help make writing tests for our project a bit easier.
 This is a very handy library and certainly helps to make test conditions easier to specify and more readable.
-One issue we did have though was how to exclude specific child properties from a … Read more
+One issue we did have though was how to exclude specific child properties from a Read more…

-By Shinigami, 11 months ago
+By Shinigami, 3 years ago

 Programming